 Student Activities and Leadership Development

-As CSB/SJU moves to virtual operations, the Student Activities staff wanted to share some how your club can continue its operations through the last few months of the semester and beyond.
+Student Activities staff wants to share how your club can continue its operations virtually.
 Please reach out to Trish Doran ([email protected]) or Lacey Solheid ([email protected]) if you have any questions.

 Connect with Video, Voice & Chat